 Bahala na, is what they live by: It comes how God wants.
-They accept flooding, fire, earthquakes and storm damage, patiently waiting for government relieve good to arrive sometimes even years after the disaster took place.
+They accept flooding, fire, earthquakes, and storm damage, patiently waiting for government relief goods to arrive sometimes even years after the disaster took place.

 They have deep-rooted traditions for family gatherings around marriage, birth, death, and birthdays.